HRoger/angularpresstheme/README.md

 * Check that your  angularpress/library/views is writable

-IV.
+III.
 How to use It
 ================

 Create a new page, choose a template and click publish.
 An angularjs html template will be